 If the clinician can not diagnose and prescribe over the telephone, you may be given an appointment to attend the surgery for a face to face appointment.

-All patients attending the surgery will be verbally screened by receptionists for symptoms of coronavirus, to ensure it is safe for you to be in the surgery.
+If you are asked to attend the surgery, you will need to press the buzzer at the front doors as they will be locked to control footfall into the building.
+Please be clear with the reception team as to why you are attending the surgery.
+You will be verbally screened by receptionists for symptoms of coronavirus, to ensure it is safe for you to enter the building.
 Please be open and honest with your response to questions.

-We hope that all patients will be supportive of the decisions we have made, to protect all patients and staff.
+We hope that all patients are supportive of the decisions we have made, to protect all patients and staff; we have received some wonderful and constructive feedback which we very much appreciate.

 COVID-19 is a new illness that can affect your lungs and airways.
 It's caused by a virus called coronavirus.